How to Rank Your Business on Google Maps (Step-by-Step)

 Step 1: Get the profile basics exactly right

-Many businesses never get past the basics because their listing is technically live but strategically weak.
+Many businesses stall at the basics because their listing is live but still unclear.
 Start here:

 1. choose the most accurate primary category